Nam-Duong427/CTF/reverse engineering/gogo/solution.md

 .text:080D4B37                 inc     ebx
 .text:080D4B38                 jmp     short loc_80D4B0E
 ```
-And there we go.. it XORs and then compare with esp+eax+44h+var_20 with is v4 !!
+And there we go.. it XORs and then compare, we can see v4 is in 0x80D4B28 !

 We found it!
 But how to see the hex string ?
 Hex view in IDA may help but the address is 0x80D4B28, we may find the incomplete hex string.